andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ### Output Data Storage
-By default, `script_etl.py` calls `etl.write_dataframes_to_parquet()` to write the final dict of dataframes to disk for storage.
+The final `dict[pd.DataFrame]` is written to disk by `script.etl.py`.

-I found uncompressed csv files would have been >300MB.
-Compressed csvs or parquet files were around ~70MB, but parquet files loaded faster in a jupyter notebook during downstream analysis (~3-8 secs vs ~15-20 secs).
+By default, `script_etl.py` does this by calling `etl.write_dataframes_to_parquet()`.
+I found uncompressed csv files would have been >300MB, whereas compressed csvs or parquet files were around ~70MB.
+However, parquet files loaded faster in a jupyter notebook during downstream analysis (~3-8 secs vs ~15-20 secs).
 Thus, I saved the data as parquet files, with the drawback that parquet files aren't human readable.

 Output directory is a script parameter, but I outputted the data into a subfolder in `data/`: